 1940s Nautical Clothes

-In the 1940s high waisted navy pants with buttons continued to be very popular.
+In the 1940s, high waisted navy pants with buttons continued to be very popular.
 The anchor motif appeared on every bit of clothing possible from pants to tops to playsuits.
-With World War 2 in full force the nautical red, white and blue color scheme doubled as patriotic support.
-Instead of only during spring and summer patriotic colors were worn year round.
+With World War II in full force, the nautical red white and blue color scheme doubled as patriotic support.
+Instead of only appearing during spring and summer, patriotic colors were worn year round.

 1950s Nautical Style